Rügen: Tourist resorts

 Rügen is one of the most popular holiday destinations in Germany.
-The island receives about one quarter of all overnight stays in Mecklenburg-Western Pomerania.
+The island receives about one quarter of all overnight stays in Mecklenburg-Vorpommern.
 Most visitors come to Rügen between April and October, the peak season being from June to August, but its quiet atmosphere in winter is also appreciated.

 The first bathing facility on Rügen opened in 1794 at the mineral-rich spring in Sagard.
 In 1818, the Putbus village of Lauterbach became Rügen's first seaside resort.
 In the 1860s Sassnitz became a seaside resort, followed by Binz in the 1880s.
 During World War II Prora was constructed as a mass tourist resort but it was never finished.

 Today the most popular seaside resorts are the Schaabe beaches between Altenkirchen and Juliusruh including Drewoldke, Glowe and Breege, and the eastern beaches between Sassnitz and Göhren including Neu Mukran, Prora, Binz, Sellin and Baabe.
-The latter are accessible via an historic narrow gauge railway employing steam locomotives, called the Rügensche Bäderbahn.
+The latter are accessible via an historic narrow-gauge railway employing steam locomotives, called the Rügensche Bäderbahn.
 Tourist destinations, other than seaside resorts, include Cape Arkona, the wood-covered Stubbenkammer hills on Jasmund with interesting chalk cliff formations, the wood-covered Granitz hills with their Jagdschloß or hunting lodge, the classicist buildings of Putbus and the inland villages of Bergen auf Rügen, Ralswiek and Gingst.

 The island offers a huge variety of different beach and shore areas.
 Rügen is often visited by windsurfers and kitesurfers and offers more than fifteen different locations for surfing.
 The most popular locations are Dranske, Rosengarten, Wiek, Suhrendorf and Neu Mukran.

-On the peninsula of Jasmund is the Jasmund National Park, which consists of the beech forest of Stubnitz, including the famous chalk cliffs of Rügen.
+On the peninsula of Jasmund is the Jasmund National Park, which consists of the beech forest of Stubnitz, including the chalk cliffs of Rügen.
 On the Königsstuhl itself is the Königsstuhl National Park Centre, which has a multivision cinema and audio-guide exhibitions with information about the national park in several languages.